-- 1. All students within the Academy have equal access to Relationships, Sex and Health Education.
+- 1. All students within the Academy have equal access to Relationships & Sex education.
 Topics are revisited in order to allow provision for previous absence and different levels of understanding, maturity and learning abilities. - 2.
 The content delivered will be age appropriate for the students. - 3.
-Teachers and all those contributing to Relationships, Sex and Health Education will work within an agreed framework as set out in this policy. - 4.
-Teachers will receive in-house and external training around safeguarding and best practice for teaching RSHE and PPD. - 5.
+Teachers and all those contributing to Relationships & Sex education will work within an agreed framework as set out in this policy. - 4.
+Teachers will receive in-house and external training around safe-guarding and best practice for teaching RSHE and Ethics. - 5.
 We will work with external specialist organisations, consultants, and healthcare professionals to ensure our curriculum reflects current best practice.